 While folders are not taken into account when processing documents, they can be specified with the upload request or a source url to have them automatically set when files arrive.

 An important setting is the language of your documents.
 This helps OCR and text analysis.
-You can select between English and German currently.
+You can select between various languages.
+The language can also specified with each upload request.